Finding Unique Souvenirs on Bonaire

 Hand-made candles are available in a variety of forms and colors at the Fundashon Kwido pa Personanan Desabilita (Foundation for the Care of Disabled Persons) in Rincon.
 Here you will find candles, along with other handicraft items, which are personally made with great care and pride.

 Bonaire Affair Private Label Condiments: Located in the main shopping area of Kralendijk, Bonaire Affair is a shop filled with unusual and unique gift options.
 The owner produces a very fine line of private label condiments, including Mango Hot Sauce and Pumpkin Chutney.
-These items are only available at Bonaire Affair, located on Kaya Grandi.
+These items are only available at Bonaire Affair, located just off Kaya Grandi.

 Cadushy of Bonaire Liqueur: Made with all natural ingredients, this liqueur is based on the combination of many traditions of Bonaire.
 Cadushy of Bonaire was introduced on September 6, 2009, Dia di Boneiru, and it is available at many shopping outlets or supermarkets around the island.
 Also be sure to sample the latest line, The Spirit of Bonaire.
 This line of spirits include Rom Rincon, Cadushy Vodka, and Captain Don’s Whiskey.
 Also available are a variety of teas and dried cactus soup mixes, including recipes for the traditional method of making cactus soup, as well as a more modern way.
 To sample the products, visit the Cadushy Distillery in Rincon.
 Open Mondays, Wednesday, and Fridays, from 10:00 AM until 5:00 PM.